The negative impacts of leaf blowers

 We want to believe that when the gardener finishes blowing leaves off the grass the outside air is safe.
 But scientists tell us these machines emit pollutants that are far more significant than often realized.
 The gas-powered leaf blowers and related garden equipment spew toxic chemicals and planet-warming emissions that are the source of multiple negative health and environmental impacts.

-The United States Environmental Protection Agency says the reason is on account of the inefficient combustion process in the devices.
-They emit 30% unburned fuel, going out in the exhaust, emitting fine particles into the air that can lead to premature death.
+The United States Environmental Protection Agency says the reason is the inefficient combustion process in these devices exhaust the emission of 30% unburned fuel as Fine Particles into the air.

-The tiny, inhalable Particulate Matter (PM2.5) emitted can penetrate deep into the lungs and even enter the bloodstream, causing various health issues ranging from respiratory problems such as worsening asthma to cardiovascular diseases.
+The tiny, harmful, inhalable Particulate Matter (PM2.5) emitted in the unburned fuel can penetrate deep into the lungs and even enter the bloodstream, leading to a range of health problems, including respiratory problems such as worsening asthma to cardiovascular diseases and even premature death.

-It’s important to consider these impacts when discussing the use of gas equipment and to explore cleaner alternatives that can help reduce pollution.
+It’s important to consider these impacts when discussing the use of gas-powered equipment and to explore cleaner alternatives that can help reduce pollution.

 Multiple cities across the United States and Canada are implementing bans on the use of these devices.
 California, which has long been a leader in environmental policy, has enacted restrictions on the sale of new gasoline-powered lawn mowers and landscaping tools.